daedalus1215/spring-microservices/README.md

 	- To utilize `RibbonClient`, we must do that on a Controller or Proxy, and in reference to the target service.
 4. We install RabbitMQ, Erlang, download `zipkin-server` jar file from the site.
 5. Limit Service, is connecting to Spring Cloud Config Server, to be able to demonstrate a central configuration server
 	- It essentially sets a limit on some account - a minimum and maximum and it is getting those values from the Spring Cloud Config Server.
 6. Currency Exchange Service: is a api accessible service that will tell you the exchange rate of a few countries
 	- This api endpoint is registered, in the Currency Conversion Service, as a load balancing endpoint (via Ribbon).
 Nothing in the `CurrencyExchangeController` tells consumers it is a load balancing endpoint, it is actually the consumers that register this info.
 	- When it initially runs it creates the data it needs in a h2 database.
 You can access that database at the following url http://localhost:8000/h2-console
-7. Currency Conversion Service:
+7. Currency Conversion Service: `//@TOD	O:`